This post is also available in: Français (French)

 1. Wash your hands.

-2. Lean into the mirror so that you can see the contact lens sitting on your right eye.
+2. Lean into the mirror so that you can see the contact lens sitting on your eye.

 3. With the soft pad of your middle or index finger (no nails), gently slide the lens off to the side (the white part of your eye) and pinch it off with the pads of your finger.

 4. Once you have removed your contact lenses, store them in a case with contact lens solution (or throw them out if you are using daily contacts).
+Follow these tips for proper contact lens care.

 Enjoy pure vision and comfort with your new contacts